 Since there are no longer copays, how much do I pay?

 When you go to the service provider (e.g. doctor/hospital), you should pay nothing upfront.
 The service provider submits the claim to the insurance company.
 The insurance company processes the claim and informs the service provider how much you owe.
 The service provider sends you a bill.
-You can pay your bill using funds in your HSA.
+You can pay your bill using funds in your Health Savings Account (HSA) or using your own funds.
 The easiest way to pay the bill is to list your HSA debit card information on the bill.
-You can also upload your receipt to the Discovery Benefits website and they will send a check directly to the service provider.
-If you don’t have enough funds in your HSA, I suggest writing a check to the HSA and then having the HSA pay the bill.
-You will then be able to claim the amount as a HSA contribution on your tax return in order to save on taxes.
+You can also upload your receipt to the Wex website and they will send a check directly to the service provider.

 How do I keep my expenses down?